kirainmoe/tongfang-utility/README.md

 - Webpack configs are in `scripts/webpack` directory.
 - If you want to add general options / loaders / plugins, edit `scripts/webpack/webpack.common.config.js`.
-- `webpack-dev-server` listens on `localhost:3000` default.
+- `webpack-dev-server` listens on `localhost:3000` by default.
+Change `devServer` in `package.json` to specify another port.

+### Vite

+- Vite config is in `scripts/vite` diretory.
+- Vite uses ES Module to construct an application.
+It is faster than webpack, but only works on modern browsers.
+- Dev server listens on `localhost:3000` by default.
+Change `devServer` in `package.json` to specify another port.

+# Options in `package.json`

+- `base` : Application base URL.
+Assets will be loaded from `[base]/[name].[ext]`.
+Default value is `/`.
+- `title` : Default page title.
+- `copyfiles` : Files to copy to dist when making a build.
+This field is valid for webpack only.
+- `devServer` : Development server options (host, port).

 # Credit

-This boilerplate was inspired from and referred to this article: [Guide: TypeScript + React Engineering in 2021](https://zhuanlan.zhihu.com/p/403970666)
+This boilerplate was inspired from and referred to this article: [Guide: TypeScript + React Engineering in 2021](https://zhuanlan.zhihu.com/p/403970666).

 # License